 Jackman is absolutely brilliant.
 This is a part he was born to play, as we all know, but it’s the raw emotion he holds here that brings it all home.
 Logan is utterly spent after all these years, and Jackman commits to it all, exhibiting weariness and exhausted anger in every step.
 The vulnerability Jackman taps into is matched by Stewart, who delivers a truly devastating turn as a worn-out Xavier and who, somehow, also provides many of the film’s amusing moments.
 Topping off the lead trio is Dafne Keen – one hell of a find.
 Keen is perfect as the innocent, troubled and deadly (you won’t be forgetting that scream in a hurry) Laura, carrying a certain magnetic presence that’s rare to see in child actors and giving the character an unsettling level of intensity whenever she’s on screen.

 I’m not going to lie: I could be here all day.
 So much of Logan has played out over and over in my mind since walking out of that cinema; the film’s jaw-dropping developments, the very strong supporting turns from Holbrook and Stephen Merchant, that hotel sequence, that ending, that perfect final moment.
-If I dare push praise aside for a quick moment, this isn’t a completely and utterly flawless film, but it is oh-so close to a masterpiece.
 Again, well done to 20th Century Fox for having the guts to back the most mature, most brutal, most emotional X-Men film to date, and hats off to Mangold and his team for crafting it.
 Assuming this actually remains Jackman’s final picture as Wolverine, what we have here is a bittersweet goodbye he can be absolutely proud of.
 His time has come.